As the market run from 2008 to 2018 shows, it’s very tough to outperform a buy-and-hold strategy when it comes to building long term wealth.

 Long-term investors typically spend less of their savings on transaction fees, particularly when it comes to mutual funds.
 In a bid to control their own trading costs, many mutual funds charge investors “contingent deferred sales charges,” also known as “surrender charges” if they sell their shares before a certain holding period.
 Typically the fees are reduced every year that the investment is held.

-Investors who executive fewer trades less frequently will also pay fewer commission fees.
+Investors who execute fewer trades less frequently will also pay fewer commission fees.

 Seeing big financial losses is never easy, but when your time horizon is measured in years instead of months – or even weeks – plunging stocks prices aren’t quite as worrisome.
 That’s not the case for traders, who focus on exploiting short-term volatility in the market or individual stock prices to make a quick profit.